-The Triostar Stromanthe (Stromanthe sanguinea) has impressive, full variegate foliage with vibrant shades of pink.
-It does well indoors and is more commonly grown as a house plant, but it can also be grown outdoors in hot and humid climates.
+The triostar stromanthe (Stromanthe sanguinea) has impressive, full variegate foliage with vibrant shades of pink.
+It can be grown outdoors in hot and humid climates, but it does best well indoors and is more commonly grown as a house plant.

 |Botanical Name||Stromanthe sanguinea|

 |Soil pH||Not too particular, but generally between 6.0 to 8.0|

 |Bloom Time||Rarely blooms, but if it does, it will be between March and April|

 |Hardiness Zones||10-12 (USDA)|